 The interactions with my friends described above did not distract me from my seriousness in preparing the lectures taught everyday - I never went to the next class without full preparation (mostly writing all the material in my note book of that topic in my own words after consulting books).
 We used to get about two months time before the final examination to revise all that was taught over 2 years or more.
 I used to make a time table to revise the topics mainly from the notes I had written (except for my class 10 examination).
 My revision used to be over at least two days before the first day of the examination.
 Then I just relaxed and hardly looked at the books and notes.
-This was the reason that my performance in my B.Sc. examination was not affected by my falling sick a few days before the examination started (see the point 11 in section "Returned to Calcutta but in Presidency College".
 In semester system today, preparation is much easier as one has to revise only material taught in the last 3 to 4 months.

 Note 1: I have referred to Prof. Mallick's lectures.
 He used to cover so much material in a two hour lecture of the special paper, that I used to take about four days to read and write his notes in my own words.
 The picture in the Figure 2 shows preparing one of his lectures.